kantuni/CP3/Chapter 1/Exercise 1.2.2.md

    - (a) The complete search mentioned in question 3 can still be used.
    - (b) The naive approach above will not work, use: ____ (Section 7.3.7).

-9. You want to enumerate all occurrences of a substring P (of length m) in a (long) stringT (of length n), if any.
+9. You want to enumerate all occurrences of a substring P (of length m) in a (long) string T (of length n), if any.
 Both n and m have a maximum of 1M characters.

    - (a) Use the following C++ code snippet: